 Homemade Health mix powder & essentials – As a mother, I believe in everything homemade, Homemade is always better for babies, toddlers, kids (even for adults) than any branded products available in the market as its preservatives free and more importantly you know exactly what goes into your baby’s mouth!
-Also, it tastes much better than any store-bought products.
+Also, it tastes much better than any store-bought product.
 Believe me, making everything homemade is easier than you think!
-But I agree that it’s little time consuming but it’s definitely worth the effort!
+But I agree that it’s a little time consuming but it’s definitely worth the effort!

 - It is fresh, delicious, economical and eco-friendly.